etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_run_an_initial_client_setup_process.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yGzPXU3nxpk?si=akTrp1_j8RAafSWx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The Initial Client Setup process is a crucial process in Etendo which allows defining information about the client and the accounting schema the organization will use.
 The information configured through this window sets the bases for the organizational structure and the chart of accounts to be used with every organization of the client.

-The initial client setup process is an automated process which can be run by logging in Etendo as *System Administrator* role.
+It can be run by logging in Etendo as *System Administrator* role.

 This process allows to: